ladenberger/aps-maven-plugin/README.md

 -------signature_pad.js
 ```

-For each custom stencil field a new subfolder called *[field name]-field* should be created in the project folder *src/main/webapp/workflow/dynamic-stencils*.
-In the *[field name]-field* folder at least the following two template files should be created:
+For each custom stencil field a new subfolder called *[customType]-field* should be created in the project folder *src/main/webapp/workflow/dynamic-stencils*.
+In the *[customType]-field* folder at least the following two template files should be created:

-* [field name]-runtime.html: Defines the form runtime template
+* [customType]-runtime.html: Defines the form runtime template
-* [field name]-ctrl.js: Defines the custom component controller
+* [customType]-ctrl.js: Defines the custom component controller

 Optionally, you can include additional JavaScript snippets or libraries.
 For this, just place the JavaScript files in a subfolder *scripts* and configure them as shown in the example above (see *signature_pad.js*).